 TGax Editor: Please update this section as shown below:

-An HE AP may determine that a BSS color collision has occurred if it receives frames[#16617]from an OBSS STA containing the same BSS color as the one it has selected for its BSS or if it receives autonomous BSS color collision report(s) from its associated STA(s).
+An HE AP may determine that a BSS color collision has occurred if it receives frames, on its operating channel, [#16617]from an OBSS STA containing the same BSS color as the one it has selected for its BSS or if it receives autonomous BSS color collision report(s) from its associated STA(s).
 The HE AP shall set the BSS Color Disabled subfield to 1 in the HE Operation element that it transmits if the BSS color collision persists for a duration of at least dot11BSSColorCollisionAPPeriod.
 An HE AP that decides to change its BSS color may consider BSS color information of OBSS APs that it has gathered by itself and via the autonomous collision report(s) from associated STA(s) when selecting the value of its BSS color.

 Autonomous reporting of BSS color collision